 The USDA loan program is a government insured mortgage backed by the USDA / Department of Rural Housing.
 The United States Department of Agriculture (USDA) sets the lending standards for the program, which is followed by all USDA approved lenders, brokers, and banks across the country.

 Also known as the “Rural Development” or “502 Guarantee” this program reduces costs for home buyers in rural and eligible suburban areas.
 USDA is one of the most cost-effective home buying programs in the U.S. today.
 Since its start in the 1940’s, the USDA Rural Development loan has helped well over 1 million home buyers obtain housing with little or no money down.

 This program offers 100% home financing opportunities for those home buyers in rural classified locations.
-Furthermore, USDA is one of the only loan programs left today that allow home buyers to purchase a home with no money down in 2016.
-So, if you are looking to purchase on the out skirts of town, this may be a great option for you.
-Below we will discuss the advantages of the USDA loan, USDA qualifying standards, and how to apply for USDA loan.
+Furthermore, USDA is one of the only loan programs left today that allow home buyers to purchase a home with no money down in 2021.
+So, if you are looking to purchase on the outskirts of town, this may be a great option for you.
+Below we will discuss the advantages of the USDA loan, USDA qualifying standards, and how to apply for a USDA loan.

 First The Advantages of USDA Financing:

-- Finance up to 102% of appraised value (not the sales price).
+- Finance up to 101% of the appraised value (not the sales price).
 Primary residence homes only.

-- Middle credit scores at or above 620 is required.
+- Middle credit scores at or above 620 required.